 Upload your CV to our database

-In digital and software sales, expertise goes hand in hand with salesmanship.
-At Salt, we pride ourselves on identifying top performers for our clients in Hong Kong, Singapore and Malaysia, where they are invaluable in driving business growth.
-We have years of experience in placing top technology and digital professionals, ranging from sales development/account executives to VP’s and GMs in consumer and enterprise technology organizations.
+At Salt, we pride ourselves on identifying top performers for our clients where they are invaluable in driving business growth.
+We have years of experience in placing top tech and software Sales professionals ranging from sales development to account executives to VPs and GMs in SaaS and enterprise technology organisations.